Shadkoech/-100DaysOfALXSE/Day_011/README.md

 - `Performance`: NoSQL databases are often optimized for high-performance data access and retrieval.
 They employ efficient data storage and indexing techniques, as well as parallel processing and caching mechanisms, to deliver low-latency responses and handle large concurrent workloads.

+## Database
+MongoDB Specific
+- Insert/Update/Delete in MongoDB: Understanding how to insert, update, and delete documents in MongoDB collections.
+- Querying in MongoDB: Learning to construct queries to retrieve specific data from MongoDB collections.
+- Using MongoDB with Python: Gaining proficiency in using MongoDB alongside Python for application development.